 There are many ways to define that certain something, that charisma that is one of the hallmarks of great leaders throughout time.
 Some people seem to have been born mastering the keys of this set of skills, and other people seem to find it all but elusive, but with enough effort, anyone can refine these characteristics and inspire others to do the same.

-The trait of enthusiasm could also easily fit under the same two categories: gravitas and communications.
-In her book Presence: Bringing Your Boldest Self to Your Biggest Challenges, Amy Cuddy explains why this trait is imperative, especially in business situations: “There’s another reason we tend to put our faith in people who project passion, confidence, and enthusiasm: these traits can’t easily be faked.”
-She continues, “When we try to fake confidence or enthusiasm, other people can tell something is off, even if they can’t precisely articulate what that thing is.”
+In her book Presence: Bringing Your Boldest Self to Your Biggest Challenges, Amy Cuddy explains why enthusiasm is imperative: “There’s another reason we tend to put our faith in people who project passion, confidence, and enthusiasm: these traits can’t easily be faked.”

 The moral of the story is, if your desire is to polish your executive presence, it requires patience, practice and the willingness to change for the better.
 It sounds challenging because it is.
 If everyone could display these talents without any effort, we’d all be up to our necks in competent C-suite executives.
 Until that day comes, know that your sincere efforts at perfecting these skills will not go unrewarded.